Using cruise tracks

 Define a region

-- Bring the cruise track window into focus.
+1. Bring the track window into focus.

-- Click the Vertical band tool
+2. Click the Vertical band tool .

-- On the Shortcut menu (right-click), click Define Region.
+4. Point to the highlighted selection, and on the Shortcut menu (right-click), click Define Region.

 Notes:

-- Region shortcuts for the cruise track or along track windows are available.
+• Region shortcuts for the cruise track or alongtrack windows are available.

 Integrate a region

-- Bring the cruise track window into focus.
+1. Bring the alongtrack window into focus.

 Notes:

-- Use the Linked setting on the Integration Results dialog box to display results from selected regions.
+• Use the Linked setting on the Integration Results dialog box to display results from selected regions.

 Displaying map or waypoint data